AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `dev:urn-catalog:generate`

-Generates the catalog of URNs to *.xsd mappings for the IDE to highlight xml.

 ```bash
 bin/magento dev:urn-catalog:generate [--ide IDE] [--] <path>
 ```

 Generates the catalog of URNs to *.xsd mappings for the IDE to highlight xml.

 ### `path`